Skip to main content

 A

-is the future value or desired balance in the account
+future value or desired balance in the account

 P